colin-johnston/kirby3-srcset/readme.md

 ## Commerical Usage

+**Please support the developer of the original plugin if you use this fork.**

 This plugin is free but if you use it in a commercial project please consider to
 - [make a donation 🍻](https://www.paypal.me/bnomei/5) or
 - [buy me ☕](https://buymeacoff.ee/bnomei) or